oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.17.4 Topic Data or Topic Filter

-Contains Fixed Length UTF-8 Encoded String topic filter, topic alias (predefined or normal), or short topic name as indicated in the *Topic Type* field in flags.
+Contains Fixed Length UTF-8 Encoded String topic filter, topic alias (predefined or session topic alias), or short topic name as indicated in the
+*Topic Type* field in flags.
 Determines the topic names which this subscription is interested in.

 #### 3.1.17.5 SUBSCRIBE Actions